You Won't Find Anything Else Like Checkbook

 How we gather (and how to interpret) our data

-Because most burglars enter homes by simply opening unlocked doors or windows—or pushing and kicking locked ones until they open—do what you can to improve your home's physical barriers.
+Because most burglars enter homes by simply opening unlocked doors or windows—or pushing and kicking locked ones until they open—even the most basic protective measures will improve your security.

 Insurance companies often promote policy features to make their plans seem superior to their competitors’.
 But most sell roughly the same coverage.
 Here's a rundown of what’s covered, what isn’t, and what’s optional.